Rosexalba/css-lessons/css-selectors/notes.md

 <br/>

 # Combinators
-- Combinators target elements based on their relationship with other elements.
+Combinators target elements based on their relationship with other elements.
+- Desendant
+- child
+- sibiling

+- # Descendant:
-- Descendant: The descendant selector targets all matching elements inside another element
+The descendant selector targets all matching elements inside another element

 Example: here only the p tag inside the div will be styled in the color green
 <!-- Desedant selector -->